 Sometimes people believe they are victims of identity theft, but in reality, as they later find out, their credit file is being mixed with someone else's.
 A mixed file is when a credit reporting agency takes information about your credit history and includes the credit history of someone else on your credit report.
 The result of a mixed file is that your credit score is merged with someone else's and your credit report suffers because of negative credit caused by the other person.
 That other person may have a similar name, address or social security number, but there is more than enough information for the credit reporting to report the truth about you if they followed reasonable procedures.

-If your file has been merged with someone else then you may feel like you are a victim of identity theft, because collectors keep harassing you for someone else’s debt or you are being accused of owing money that you do not owe.
+If your file has been merged with someone else then you may feel like you are a victim of identity theft, because collectors keep harassing you for someone else's debt or you are being accused of owing money that you do not owe.
 We can help you learn more and determine if you are a victim of ID theft or a mixed credit file.
-Contact us for a Free Case Review.
+Contact us for a Free Case Review to help determine if you need the services of an identity theft lawyer.

 Inaccurate or Fraudulent Information on your Credit Reports